hecarch/telegram-bot/README.md

 ### What's next
 - Get 5 biggest processus and print it
 - [Perhaps] Make an "urgent" command to close the server from outside, in case of attack
+- Make another python script, launch by cron to send me daily report about what happened